Mobile security: User awareness

-Much malicious behavior is allowed by the carelessness of the user.
-Smartphone users were found to ignore security messages during application installation, especially during application selection, checking application reputation, reviews and security and agreement messages.
-From simply not leaving the device without a password, to precise control of permissions granted to applications added to the smartphone, the user has a large responsibility in the cycle of security: to not be the vector of intrusion.
+The user has a large responsibility in the cycle of security.
+This can be as simple as using a password, or as detailed as precisely controlling which permissions are granted to applications.
 This precaution is especially important if the user is an employee of a company who stores business data on the device.
-Detailed below are some precautions that a user can take to manage security on a smartphone.

-A recent survey by internet security experts BullGuard showed a lack of insight into the rising number of malicious threats affecting mobile phones, with 53% of users claiming that they are unaware of security software for Smartphones.
+Much malicious behavior is allowed by user carelessness.
+Smartphone users were found to ignore security messages during application installation, especially during application selection and checking application reputation, reviews, security, and agreement messages.
+A recent survey by internet security experts BullGuard showed a lack of insight concerning the rising number of malicious threats affecting mobile phones, with 53% of users claiming that they are unaware of security software for smartphones.
 A further 21% argued that such protection was unnecessary, and 42% admitted it hadn't crossed their mind ("Using APA," 2011).
-These statistics show consumers are not concerned about security risks because they believe it is not a serious problem.
-The key here is to always remember smartphones are effectively handheld computers and are just as vulnerable.
+These statistics show that consumers are not concerned about security risks because they believe it is not a serious problem.
+However, in truth, smartphones are effectively handheld computers and are just as vulnerable.

+The following are precautions that a user can take to manage security on a smartphone: